 Esan the Mad of Vechor was a benign wizard who opposed evil, until he was taken prisoner by the cruel tyrant Iuz the Old.
 Esan told Iuz, to paraphrase, that Evil Cannot Comprehend Good; Iuz agreed, and in order to learn more, bound a demonic spirit to Esan’s soul.
 How much Iuz learned from this is unknown, but Esan was slowly driven mad by the demon, and trying to find a cure by using technology and studying spirit magic only made it worse, driving him Axe Crazy and causing him to commit horrendous acts, eventually drawing him into Ravenloft.

 The best example may be Sir Tristen Hiregaard of Nova Vaasa.
 He never really did anything wrong his entire life.
 The curse that turns him into the murderous madman Malken was inherited from his cruel father.
 (Of course, technically, Malken is the true darklord of Nova Vaasa, not Hiregaard, and he is a different entity entirely.
 And killing Hiregaard would not kill Malken; if that happened, the curse would be passed to Hiregaard’s eldest son.
-Short of killing every male member of the family, it is not known if there is a way to destroy him.)
+Short of killing every male member of the family, Word of God mentions that Malken can be laid to rest if his current host was slain by a woman who truly loved him.)

 Dark Is Not Evil: The Dark Powers are known to reward some people that pass their tests.
 They also are suspected of powering clerics' and paladins' class abilities, as it's unclear whether or not gods can influence events within the setting in that way.
 Of course, the Dark Powers also torment people who don't remotely deserve it.
 Dark is not good, but may be closer to Chaotic Neutral.
 Or blue.